Goucher's Commitment to Sustainability

 Goucher College became a signatory of the American College and University President's Climate Commitment in 2007, and has since embarked on a far-reaching campaign to promote environmental sustainability through both its co-curricular activities and its academic programs.

 The college has completed multiple greenhouse gas emissions (GHG) inventories from 2009 to 2015.
-In May 2011 Goucher completed its first Climate Action Plan (CAP), which set a goal to reduce the college's greenhouse gas emissions 20 percent by 2020.
+In May 2011 Goucher completed its first Climate Action Plan (CAP), which set a goal to reduce the college's greenhouse gas emissions 20% by 2020.
 The GHG inventories, climate action plan, and progress reports are available here.

-Goucher students have developed programs to enhance the college's recycling program; to raise awareness of carbon-neutrality policies; and to begin a composting program, organic garden, and greenhouse production.
+Goucher students have developed programs to enhance the college's recycling program; raise awareness of carbon-neutrality policies; and begin a composting program, organic garden, and greenhouse production.
 Students spearhead the college's participation in Recyclemania, a 10-week competition that inspires college and universities to reduce waste and recycle more.

 Our food service provider, Bon Appétit, is committed to supporting local farmers and food producers who provide organic fruits and vegetables, hormone-free dairy products, and free-range meats to Goucher's dining facilities.
 The company also has initiated the use of eco-friendly food containers on campus, which are used at catered events.
 Bon Appétit sponsors "low-carbon diet days" and "eat local days" each semester.